 Believed 5 RHD in South Africa – 1 of which is in Red.

 Australia & New Zealand has 8 RHD cars.

 The remaining numbers are spread around Europe.
 Germany believed to be around 30 cars.

 And the UK Numbers… well this is a little blurred, depending who you talk to.
 I contacted Mercedes Brooklands in 2008 and was informed that only 9 had been sold in the UK but with an option of a further 2 cars.
-Whether these extra 2 ever came into the Uk I need to find out.
+Whether these extra 2 ever came into the UK I need to find out.
 Other figures state that there are 12 UK cars.
 Many reports will state that 15 UK cars arrived, this can get mixed up with RHD cars, rather than UK cars.
 However, How Many Made holds records of 9 UK cars and their various colours, from late 2008 to 2010.